marsbos/flynt.js/README.md

 It organizes UI logic into clean, decoupled **Presenters** without the bloat, virtual DOM, or build step of full SPA frameworks.

-* **Built for MPAs:** Add interactivity to server-rendered HTML effortlessly.
+* **Built for MPAs:** Add reactivity to server-rendered HTML effortlessly.
 * **Presenter Pattern:** Decouple reactive state logic cleanly from your DOM.
-* **Zero Build Step:** Drop in a single CDN script tag and start coding.
+* **Zero Build Step & 2.2 kB:** Drop in a single tiny CDN script tag and start coding.
-* **Zero Lifecycle & Cleanup:** No unmount hooks or cleanup overhead — browser garbage collection handles it naturally on page navigation.
+* **Zero Lifecycle Overhead:** No unmount hooks or cleanup complexity — browser garbage collection handles it naturally on page navigation.

 ---